AmandeepkaurCSE/CreditCard/README.md

 ### Algorithms Used
 Different algorithms such as Logistic Regression, k-Nearest Neighbors (KNN), Random Forest, and Decision Tree are being utilized in this project.
 ![Screenshot (45)](https://github.com/AmandeepkaurCSE/CreditCard/assets/64351796/17b6db63-2d5f-415b-8306-6acc35bff27b)

+### Conclusion
+Finally, I designed a system that can detect fraud in credit card transaction.
+This system is capable to detect whether the credit card transaction is fraudulent or non fraudulent with 99.93% accuracy using K nearest neighbor.